Conditional Selective Inference for the Selected Groups in Panel Data: Selective Inference for the Selected Groups

 Here, $\phi$ is a random scalar.
 Note that if $\phi=\|\cP_{\ttheta}\widehat{\bB}\|_2$, then $\bB(\phi)=\widehat{\bB}$.
 Additionally, it is straightforward to verify that $\mathcal{P}_{\ttheta}^{\perp}\widehat{\bB}=\mathcal{P}_{\ttheta}^{\perp}\bB(\phi)$ and $\dir(\cP_{\ttheta}\widehat{\bB})=\dir(\cP_{\ttheta}{\bB}(\phi))$ for any $\phi\geq0$.
 It remains to condition on the event $\Cluster(\widehat{\bB})=\Cluster(\bB(\phi))$.
 Define the one-dimensional set for $\phi$ as

 That is, $\mathcal{S}$ characterizes all possible $\phi$ for which the clustering outcome $\widehat{\cG}$ remains unchanged when $\phi$ replaces the observed test statistic $\|\cP_{\ttheta}\widehat{\bB}\|_2$.
-The following results shows that, conditional on these additional events, the selective p-value in \eqref{eq:pbb} is computationally tractable and controls the selective type I error rate.
+The following result shows that, conditional on these additional events, the selective p-value in \eqref{eq:pbb} is computationally tractable and controls the selective type I error rate.
+The formal validity statement is established under a fixed-\(N\) but \(T\to\infty\) asymptotic framework.
+Under this framework, \(\bB\in\mathbb R^{Np}\) is a fixed-dimensional random vector, and the selection event is characterized by finitely many quadratic inequalities.
+This framework should be interpreted as a conditional selective inference theory for the realized selected groups, rather than as the consistency theory for recovering the true group structure in \cite{liu2020identification}.
+The latter objective typically requires joint asymptotics with both \(N\) and \(T\) diverging, whereas the validity result below concerns the conditional distribution after the clustering outcome has been selected.